Sound Structure: 1979 Subaru DL 4WD Wagon – Sold?

 (To stop the slideshow and expand the pictures, click on the current photograph below)

-Consequently, coming across this 1979 Subaru DL 4WD wagon here on Craigslist in Chewelah, Washington (Spokane) brought back those memories.
+Consequently, coming across this 1979 Subaru DL 4WD wagon, once listed in November 2002 on Craigslist in Chewelah, Washington (Spokane), brought back those memories.
 The seller reports that their Subaru is a one-family-owned example that spent half of its life in California before winding up in Washington state.
 Another plus is that this example features air conditioning.